 800 plants = 400 kg

-400 kg x Rs 4000 = 16 lakh (1 acre)
+400 kg x Rs 4000 = 16 lakh (1 acre).

 I have calculated it with minimum value you can put other values and calculate for some extraordinary numbers.

-Vanilla farming in India - vanilla is the secound most expensive spice after saffron.
-Globally three major species of vanilla are grown and all are V. 1.
-V planifolia 2.
+Vanilla is the secound most expensive spice after saffron.
+Globally its 3 major species are grown: V. 1.
+V.planifolia 2.
 V pompona 3.
 V tahitensis.
 Among these species V planifolia species is more popular in the whole world.
 Planifolia species is commonly known as Bourbon vanilla it is also known as Madagascar vanilla.
-Madagascar is the world's secound largest island country and top producer of vanilla hence, named Madagascar vanilla.
-Vanilla grows with the support of bark of trees therefore it is a tropical climbing vine of the orchid family with pleasant flavor.

-Vanilla plant starts 1st yield after three years of plating and continues till 14 more years.
-The vanilla vines can be grown in greenhouse even in pots and containers thus vanilla is indoor crop as well.
-It is also grown as hydroponically.
-Direct sunlight is not good for vanilla it prefers shade hence grown under shade net.
-India is way behind in vanilla export and production. only 2 % of vanilla is being exported by India.
+It is also grown hydroponically.
+Direct sunlight is not good for them they prefers shade hence grown under shade net.
+India is way behind in export and production of it. only 2 % of vanilla is being exported by India.
+Vanilla farming in Maharashtra is done widely.
 Karnataka is on 1st position in vanilla cultivation followed by Kerala and Tamil Nadu states.
-Overall vanilla requires humid climate and shade, moderate temperatures.
-Due to shade factor and 3 years long growing time vanilla is grown as an intercrop in the field of coconut and other taller trees.

-Kesar vs gold price - saffron is the most expensive spice in the whole world hence compared with gold.
+Kesar vs gold price - Saffron is the most expensive spice in the whole world hence compared with gold.
 It is honored as gold among spices.

-Climate Required for Vanilla and Saffron cultivation FAQ
+Vanilla and Saffron cultivation

 Best climate for vanilla bean- Vanilla grows well in warm and humid condition and temperature range 25° C to 34° C is best for vanilla cultivation.
 Rainfall of 150 to 350 cm is required for this crop.
-Vanilla prefers shade and grows well under filtered light.
+It prefers shade and grows well under filtered light.

 Saffron cultivation climate - Saffron grows well in subtropical climate and twelve hours sunlight is required for the crop.
 Spring season appreciates blooming saffron flowers hence improves the production.

-Soil required for Saffron- It grows good in loamy and sandy soil hence prefers acidic soil.
+Soil for Saffron- It grows good in loamy and sandy soil hence prefers acidic soil.
 It requires well drained soil, PH6 to PH8 is good for saffron farming.

-Land preparation vanilla and saffron
+Land preparation

-Vanilla - Use plough to maintain the level of soil and remove weeds for better growth of the crop.
-Use organic manure such as cow dung and use of vermicomposting is good for rich results.
 Vanilla is a climbing tree in initial days like dragon fruit tree hence vanilla vines need support so arrange rock pillars, iron pillars but natural living tree can give best support with shade which is always required by vanilla crop.

 Saffron- Process is same use plough to maintain the soil level and soil loosening is required before planting any crop for better growth.
-Remove weed and land should be filled with organic matter and for best natural organic matter one should use cow dung it will be better to use cow dung along with vermicomposting.
+Remove weed, and land should be filled with organic matter and for best natural organic matter one should use cow dung it will be better to use cow dung along with vermicomposting.

 Propagation, planting and spacing in vanilla cultivation

-Spacing and planting in vanilla cultivation- On an average 2000 plants can be planted in 1 hectare land that is equal to 2.5 acres land.
-All vanilla plant need to grow under 50 % shade.
-While planting in greenhouse cuttings between 60 and 120 cm should be selected.
 For planting material use unflowered portion of the vine.
-Prepare pits of 30 x 30 x 30 cm dug 30cm away from the tree and fill with vermicompost, soil mix and sand.
-Note prune at least 4 leaves before planting the cutting from the base then press the pruned leaves into the soil.
+Prepare pits of 30 x 30 x 30 cm dug 30 cm away from the tree and fill with vermicompost, soil mix and sand.
+Note, prune at least 4 leaves before planting the cutting from the base then press the pruned leaves into the soil.

 As vanilla vines need support to grow so provide support like pillars, wooden sticks, trees, poles and try to use natural fibre for tithing; hemp or banana fibres.
 Two plants should be planted around one pole.
 Five year old vine can produce 2 to 3 kg of pods after few years this production can increase up to 6 kg.
-Read more - mango grafting techniques

 Propagation, planting and spacing in saffron cultivation